Shebelle River: Ajuran Empire

-During the middle ages, the Shebelle river was under the control of the Ajuran Empire and was largely utilized for its plantations.
+During the Middle Ages, the Shebelle River was under the control of the Ajuran Empire and was largely used for its plantations.
 Coming into prominence during the 13th century AD, the Ajuran monopolized the water resources of the Jubba and Shebelle Rivers.
-Through hydraulic engineering, they also constructed many of the limestone wells and cisterns of the state many of which are still in use today.
+Through hydraulic engineering, they also constructed many of the limestone wells and cisterns of the state, many of which are still in use today.
 Its rulers developed new systems for agriculture and taxation, which continued to be used in parts of the Horn of Africa as late as the 19th century.

 Through their control of the region's wells, the Garen rulers effectively held a monopoly over their nomadic subjects as they were the only hydraulic empire in Africa during their reign.
 Large wells made out of limestone were constructed throughout the state, which attracted Somali and Oromo nomads with their livestock.
-The centralized regulations of the wells made it easier for the nomads to settle disputes by taking their queries to government officials who would act as mediators.
+The centralized regulations of the wells made settling disputes easier for the nomads by taking their queries to government officials who would act as mediators.
 Long-distance caravan trade, a long-time practice in the Horn of Africa, continued unchanged in Ajuran times.
 Today, numerous ruined and abandoned towns throughout the interior of Somalia and the Horn of Africa are evidence of a once-booming inland trade network dating from the medieval period.

-With the centralized supervision of the Ajuran, farms in Afgooye, Bardhere and other areas in the Jubba and Shabelle rivers increased their productivity.
-A system of irrigation ditches known locally as Kelliyo fed directly from the Shebelle River and Jubba rivers into the plantations where sorghum, maize, beans, grain and cotton were grown during the gu (Spring in Somali) and xagaa (Summer in Somali) seasons of the Somali calendar.
+With the centralized supervision of the Ajuran, farms in Afgooye, Bardhere, and other areas in the Jubba and Shabelle increased their productivity.
+A system of irrigation ditches known locally as kelliyo fed directly from the Shebelle and Jubba Rivers into the plantations where sorghum, maize, beans, grain, and cotton were grown during the gu (spring in Somali) and xagaa (summer in Somali) seasons of the Somali calendar.
 This irrigation system was supported by numerous dikes and dams.
-To determine the average size of a farm, a land measurement system was also invented with moos, taraab and guldeed being the terms used.
+To determine the average size of a farm, a land measurement system was also invented with moos, taraab, and guldeed being the terms used.

-The urban centers of Mogadishu, Merca, Barawa, Kismayo and Hobyo and other respective ports became profitable trade outlets for commodities originating from the interior of the state.
-The Somali farming communities of the hinterland from Jubba and Shebelle rivers brought their crops to the Somali coastal cities, where they were sold to local merchants who maintained a lucrative foreign commerce with ships sailing to and coming from Arabia, Persia, India, Venice, Egypt, Portugal, and as far away as Java and China.
+The urban centers of Mogadishu, Merca, Barawa, Kismayo, Hobyo, and other respective ports became profitable trade outlets for commodities originating from the interior of the state.
+The Somali farming communities of the hinterland from the ubba and Shebelle Rivers brought their crops to the Somali coastal cities, where they were sold to local merchants who maintained a lucrative foreign commerce with ships sailing to and coming from Arabia, Persia, India, Venice, Egypt, Portugal, and as far away as Java and China.